 Sometimes we argue with the first few people who have trouble with a design:

+"This first test participant is an outlier."
 "The second test participant isn't a good representative of our customer base."
+"The third test participant must just be stupid."

 But by the time we get to the 4th user who can't find their way through our design, we start to realize, maybe the problem isn't with the users.
 Do this enough times with enough designs and we learn a very healthy sense of humility.
 Two quotations that help keep me humble: